vutran6853/movieszone/README.md

-Web App for MoviesZone.
-Build with Angular
+Web App for movieszone.
+Build in Angular